gabbaborjaa/javascript-landing-page/README.md

 # Javascript Landing Page
-Webpage that includes the navbar feature.
+Webpage that includes a navbar feature.

 # Languages Used